AdobeDocs/experience-platform.en/help/edge/commands/configure/onbeforeeventsend.md

 ---
 # `onBeforeEventSend`

 The `onBeforeEventSend` callback allows you to register a JavaScript function that can alter the data you send just before that data is sent to Adobe.
-This callback allows you to manipulate the XDM object, including the ability to add, edit, or remove elements.
+This callback allows you to manipulate the `xdm` or `data` object, including the ability to add, edit, or remove elements.
 You can also conditionally cancel the sending of data altogether, such as with detected client-side bot traffic.

 >[!WARNING]
 >